 The material on this website, including text and images, is protected by copyright law and is copyright to the event organisers unless credited otherwise.
 It may not be copied, reproduced, republished, downloaded, posted, broadcast or transmitted in any way except for your own personal, non-commercial use.

-Prior written consent of the copyright holder must be obtained for any other use of material. [(for artist sites): Copyright of all images on this site remains with the artist or copyright owner at all times.]
+Prior written consent of the copyright holder must be obtained for any other use of the material. [(for artist sites): Copyright of all images on this site remains with the artist or copyright owner at all times.]

 No part of this site may be distributed or copied for any commercial purpose or financial gain.